sourcegraph/about/handbook/product/design/team_rituals/index.md

 # Team rituals

-As an asynchronous-first, globally-distributed design team, our team rituals help bring us together as a design team and build stronger trust and connections.
+As an asynchronous-first, globally-distributed design team, our team rituals help bring us together as a design team and build stronger trust, physiological safety, and connections.

 ## Design club